getify/You-Dont-Know-JS/types-grammar/ch2.md

 | :--- |
 | Pretty much all programmers need to be aware of IEEE-754 and make sure they are careful about these kinds of gotchas.
 It's somewhat amazing, in a disappointing way, how few of them have any idea how IEEE-754 works.
 If you've taken your time reading and understanding these concepts so far, you're now in that rare tiny percentage who actually put in the effort to understand the numbers in their programs! |

+#### Epsilon Threshold

-One way to work around such floating-point imprecision is this *very small* `number` value:
+A common piece of advice to work around such floating-point imprecision uses this *very small* `number` value defined by JS:

 ```js
 Number.EPSILON;                 // 2.220446049250313e-16
 ```

-*Epsilon* is defined as the smallest difference JS can represent between `1` and the next value greater than `1`.
-While this value is implementation/platform dependent, it's typically about `2.2E16`, or `2^-52`.
-This value is the maximum amount of floating-point representation error (as discussed earlier), so it represents the threshold above which two values are *actually* different rather just skewed by floating-point error.
+*Epsilon* is the smallest difference JS can represent between `1` and the next value greater than `1`.
+While this value is technically implementation/platform dependent, it's generally about `2.2E-16`, or `2^-52`.

-Thus, `Number.EPSILON` can used as a *very small* tolerance value to ensure number comparisons are *safe*:
+To those not paying close enough attention to the details here -- including my past self! -- it's generally assumed that any skew in floating point precision from a single operation should never be greater than `Number.EPSILON`.
+Thus, in theory, we can use `Number.EPSILON` as a *very small* tolerance value to ensure number equality comparisons are *safe*:

 ```js
 function safeNumberEquals(a,b) {